 How to Choose

-Choosing the right mental health EHR can be overwhelming, but with so many great options available, there's a perfect fit for every mental health clinician.
-Consider your specific needs — solo practice vs. group practice, budget, desired features — and take advantage of the free trials offered by most platforms.
+Choosing the right behavioral health EHR can be overwhelming, but with so many great options available, there's a perfect fit for every mental health clinician.
+Consider your specific needs, such as solo practice versus group practice, budget, and desired features.
+Take advantage of the free trials offered by most platforms.

 Still in doubt?
 Check out our blog to see how PMS modules can make life easier and free up time for experts in different medical fields.